Zach McKinstry Player Props: Tigers vs. Diamondbacks

 Zach McKinstry At The Plate

-- McKinstry is hitting .256 with seven doubles, a triple, four home runs and 25 walks.
+- McKinstry has seven doubles, a triple, four home runs and 25 walks while hitting .253.

-- Among the qualified hitters in MLB action, he ranks 84th in batting average, 29th in on-base percentage, and 120th in slugging.
+- Among qualified hitters in MLB play, his batting average ranks 88th, his on-base percentage ranks 32nd, and he is 127th in the league in slugging.

-- McKinstry has reached base via a hit in 33 games this year (of 54 played), and had multiple hits in seven of those games.
+- In 60.0% of his 55 games this season, McKinstry has picked up at least one hit.
+He's also had seven multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.